DivyaPrakash1999/Web-app/README.md

 # Web Application and web pages
-Opent home.html or index.html file
+-Opent home.html or index.html file
-This are beginner projects for web developmrnt
+-This are beginner projects for web developmrnt
 HTML5
 CSS
 BOOTSTRAP